Cyclicity and R-matrices: Finite-dimensional representations of quantum affine algebras

 \subsection{Drinfeld generators}

 The indecomposable affine Cartan matrices are classified \cite{kac} into two main classes, {\it twisted} types and {\it untwisted} types.
 The latest includes {\it simply-laced} types and {\it untwisted non simply-laced} types.
 The type of $C$ is denoted by $X$.
 We use the numbering of nodes as in \cite{kac} if $X\neq A_{2n}^{(2)}$, and we use the reversed numbering if $X = A_{2n}^{(2)}$.
+Let $r$ be the {\it twisting order} of $\Glie$, that is $r = 1$ is the untwisted cases, otherwise $r = 2$ if $X\neq D_4^{(3)}$ and $r = 3$ if $X = D_4^{(3)}$.